 For each possible side effect, ask your healthcare team for screening recommendations.
 Include the type of test you will need to screen for the side effect; when you should start screening; how often you should be screened; and which healthcare provider will be responsible for the screening.

-Guidelines for Long-Term and Late Effects Screenings Treatment Possible Side Effects Screening Recommendation (including tests, frequency and coordinating provider) Example: Radiation to the chest Breast cancer Yearly breast exam beginning at puberty until age 25, then every 6 months.
-Yearly mammogram and breast MRI, as an adjunct to mammography, beginning 8 years after radiation or at age 25 (whichever occurs last) with your primary care provider 1 1 1
+Guidelines for Long-Term and Late Effects Screenings Treatment Possible Side Effects Screening Recommendation (including tests, frequency and coordinating provider) Example: Radiation to the head and neck Thyroid cancer Annual neck exam with primary care provider